winglang/wing/README.md

 In Wing we have two classes of "data": immutable and mutable.

-Immutable data is data that is capture-able from preflight safely into inflight.
+Immutable data is important in Wing because it can cross machine boundaries safely in a distributed system.
+In Wing, this implies that only immutable data is capture-able from preflight safely into inflight.

 All primitive types are immutable (`bool`, `str`, `num`, and `nil`).
 Resources are also immutable by design and can be captured into inflight.
 Immutable container types (`map`, `set` and `list`) as well as structs of